MozillaFoundation/mofo-example-app/README.md

 To test the current implementation, run `node examples/api-server/api-server` and point your browser at [http://localhost:55555](http://localhost:55555)

+For live reload functionality, you can run `gulp watch` to keep an eye out for changes to .less and .jsx files, which will kick off a rebuild.
+Paired with running `live-server` or a similar auto-reloading server process in the editor and gallery `public` directories will then give you an automatically rebuilding and reloading dev environment.

 ## Current implementation details

 This repo currently implements three applications, performing different